3mdeb/news-and-ideas/blog/content/post/2024-02-07-cross2024_ftpm_tee_ta.md

 integration of firmware-based TPMs (fTPMs) within the CPU itself.
 This approach presents an innovative alternative for scenarios where traditional hardware TPMs may not be feasible or cost-effective but also come with fallbacks.
-Fundamentally it requires the establishment of a Trusted Execution Environment (TEE) to securely manage cryptographic operations.
-Fortunately, ARM's TrustZone technology provides a robust framework to implement TEE on embedded ARM devices, blending efficiency with security.
+The essence of fTPM, securing cryptographic keys and facilitating secure authentication processes, can be achieved in firmware alone.
+Yet, leveraging a TEE, such as ARM's TrustZone, significantly enhances security.
+This technology offers a robust framework for implementing TEE on embedded ARM devices, effectively mitigating many potential security concerns.

 ## Arm TrustZone

 For Arm Cortex-A, Arm TrustZone creates two distinct memory "worlds": a Normal World for the Operating System (referred to as Rich OS in documentation) and a Secure World for implementing the Trusted Execution Environment (TEE).
 The transition between these worlds is managed by the Secure Monitor, operating at a higher exception level (EL3), ensuring secure memory regions are exclusively accessible from the Secure World.
 This mechanism supports running fTPM in the Secure World, enabling secure syscalls from user space.
 Secrets stored in fTPM are secure as long as the Secure Monitor is not compromised.

 ![Cortex-A TrustZone Exception Levels](/img/TEE_ARM_Cortex-a_exception_levels.svg)
 ![Cortex-A TrustZone](/img/TEE_ARM_Cortex-a.svg)